duttpathak/Shell/README.md

 15 What is a weakly typed language?
 Does bash fall under this category?

-A weakly typed language has looser typing rules and may produce unpredictable or even enourmous results or may perform implicit type conversion at runtime.
+Weakly typed languages, data types do not have to be explicitly called.
+In weakly typed languages, once a type is assigned to a variable say at run-time or compile-time, it can be intermingled in expressions with other types easily.
 Bash is strong typed language.
 JavaScript is weakly typed language.

 ```

-var intNumbers = 123
-var textNumbers = "one two three"
- intNumbers + textNumbers
- "123one two three"
+Weakly typed example in Javascript
+$data = “string1”        //Type assigned as str at runtime
+$data = 5                //Type assigned as int at runtime
+$data = $data+“string2”  //str and int get concatenated

+Strongly typed example in Python
+data = “string1”         //Type assigned as str at runtime
+data = 5                 //Type assigned as int at runtime
+data = data + “string2”  //Type-error str and int can’t be concatenated

 ```